Written by: DreamMeaning Editorial Team

 Frequently asked questions

-What does it mean if I dream about school repeatedly?
+What does it mean to dream about being late for a school exam?

 Dreams often appear during change